I Wish To Move Out Of My Property. What Should I Do?

 Your Housing Officer will tell you the safest way to return your keys.

 Once we have received your keys, a Surveyor will inspect the property.
-It is during this inspection that any rechargeable repairs are identified.
+This is when any rechargeable repairs are identified.

 What Do Rechargeable Repairs Include?

-A rechargeable repair will be charged to you if we find any of the following:
+A rechargeable repair will be charged to you if we find any of these:

 - Rubbish, furniture, white goods (cookers, fridges) left behind.